php-ru/symfony-docs-ru/introduction/from_flat_php_to_symfony.rst

 this page introduces even more lingering problems that a framework can solve for you.
 For example, a missing or invalid ``id`` query parameter will cause the page to crash.
-It would be better if this caused a 404 page to be rendered, but this can't really be done easily yet.
+It would be better if this caused a 404 page to be rendered, but this can't really be done yet.

 Another major problem is that each individual controller file must include the ``model.php`` file.
 What if each controller file suddenly needed to include